 To find out more about Progent's consulting services for Office Communications Server 2007 or for Microsoft Skype for Business migration consulting, phone 1-800-993-9400 or visit Contact Progent.

-For small and mid-sized businesses across the United States, Progent's Microsoft-certified experts offer network help and IT consulting support for the whole family of Microsoft .NET servers and Windows Servers.
-Progent's migration, installation, update, and support capabilities include network architecture, deployment, and administration help for
+For small and mid-sized companies throughout the United States, Progent's Microsoft-authorized consultants can provide network help and IT consulting services for the entire family of Microsoft .NET servers and Microsoft Windows Servers.
+Progent's migration, integration, update, and support capabilities include system architecture, deployment, and administration outsourcing for

-Standard Help Desk Support or Shared Call Center Services, comprehensive
+Standard Help Desk Services or Co-managed Help Desk Services, certified

 security consulting, full-service